-- The Bass Compression Threshold control sets the threshold of the Wideband AGC 1 compressor when it is used in "Bass Only" mode.
-Lower settings will allow more bass compression to be handled in this section rather than by the bass clipper further along in the chain. - The Bass Clip Threshold control sets the threshold of the Bass Clipper.
+The Bass Compression Threshold control sets the threshold of the Wideband AGC 1 compressor when it is used in "Bass Only" mode (otherwise it will be grayed-out).
+Lower settings will allow more bass compression to be handled in this section rather than by the bass clipper further along in the chain.

+The Bass Clip Threshold control sets the threshold of the Bass Clipper.
 Lowering the threshold (moving the slider to the left) increases the amount of bass clipping and protects against intermodulation distortion at the expense of bass punch.